OSchouten/Rijksmuseum/README.md

 ## Purpose and design choices

-This application is a simple searchtool for the online art collection of the Rijksmuseum.
-The Angular framework was used to create this application.
+This application is a simple search tool for the online art collection of the Rijksmuseum.
+I used the Angular framework to create this application.
 Here I will describe some of the choices I've made while making this website and why.

 To load in information from the Rijksmuseum API I used RXJS.
-This library was used to allow asynchronous retrieval of data.
-This way while loading in the webpage and informatie the rest of the application can continue to function and execute tasks while waiting.
+I used this library to allow asynchronous retrieval of data.
+This way while loading in the webpage and information the rest of the application can continue to function and execute tasks while waiting.
-I also decided to load in the pictures lazily, this reduces stress on the user's side and increases efficieny.
-I wanted to use lower resolution pictures for the main page results but was unable to implement this in a satisfactory way so I left it as is, this is a point of improvement to reduce the load.
+I also decided to load in the pictures lazily, this reduces stress on the user's side and increases efficiency.
+I wanted to use lower resolution pictures for the main page results but was unable to implement this properly.
+Because of that I left it as is, this is a point of improvement to reduce client-side load.

 Requesting information from the Rijksmuseum API goes through services, here it is stored.
-When a component needs to display the information it's requested from the service.
-This way while swapping between pages information is stored so a person doesn't have to do the search request again.
+If there's a component that needs to display the information, it requests this information from the service.
+This way while swapping between pages information stays stored without having to do requests again.
+To enable a more efficient creation of the API-request I used the URL type and simply appended options to it when selected.

+I decided to have a separate page for the detail section of a selected art piece.
+I felt this would be cleaner and less distracting.

+I didn't use libraries like ramda and lodash because I did not feel like they were required in my application.